 Shortcuts:

-Let us talk about powerful and smart resources to use when traveling.
+Let’s discuss our favorite powerful and smart resources when traveling.

-Not only that: we took a road trip across Central Europe, saving 70% of the transport costs thanks to an app.
+Additionally, we took a road trip across Central Europe, saving 70% of the transport costs thanks to a special app.

 The best websites to find cheap flights are: